 Idiopathic hirsutism is a condition where women experience excessive male-pattern hair growth without any identifiable underlying medical issues or abnormal hormone levels.

-While hirsutism itself is not a disease, it is a symptom that can be caused by various underlying health conditions, often related to hormonal imbalances.
+While hirsutism itself is not a disease, it is a clinical condition or sign that can be caused by various underlying health conditions, often related to hormonal imbalances.

 Hirsutism usually starts during puberty, but the onset can vary depending on the underlying cause.
 It most commonly becomes noticeable in the teenage years or early adulthood.